 There are also few things as good as authentic Italian pizza!

-Hopefully you’ve enjoyed taking a look through Sarah’s photos!
+Hopefully you’ll enjoy taking a look through Sarah’s blog and photos!
 Don’t hesitate to get in touch with LanguageCorps for more info about how you can teach English in Italy!